 "What?
 What was close?"
 Eliot asked, jerking the wheel hard over as he took the next intersection against the light.
 Traffic was pretty sparse, but he still set off a chorus of honking horns as he skidded through the unsignaled turn.
 Still a few blocks to go, damn it.

 "Dude, don't give me that attitude.
-Vamps not be much to you, but that one that knocked my earbud out?
-I'm damn proud of me and Parker for taking him.
+Vamps might not be much to you, but that one that knocked my earbud out?
+I'm damn proud of me and Parker for taking him down.
 Where's your girlfriend, anyway?
 Thought you said she was with you."

 Eliot shared another startled look with Buffy at that-- then swore.
 "She is with me.
 Pullin' up in front of McRory's right now."